coleifer/kvkit/README.md

 * [RocksDB](http://rocksdb.org/) via [pyrocksdb](http://pyrocksdb.readthedocs.org/en/v0.4/)
 * [Sqlite4 LSM DB](https://www.sqlite.org/src4/doc/trunk/www/lsmusr.wiki) via [python-lsm-db](http://lsm-db.readthedocs.org/en/latest/)

+Right now KyotoCabinet is the most well-supported database, but the SQLite4 LSM is also pretty robust.
+The other databases implement the minimal slicing APIs to enable the Model/Secondary Indexing APIs to work.

+This project should be considered **experimental**.

 ### Examples

 `kvkit` provides indexing and slicing operations.
 Slices are inclusive of both endpoints.